Skip to content

 Shadow Credentials (msDS-KeyCredentialLink)

-Register a new public key on a user or computer object, then use PKINIT to mint a TGT without knowing the account’s secret.
+Register a new public key on a user or computer object's msDS-KeyCredentialLink, then use the private key (.pfx) to PKINIT to mint a TGT without knowing the account’s secret.

 Requires